cs1302uga/cs1302-tutorials/emacs/emacs.md

 to use other text editors that are available in the Unix environment, we will focus on Emacs in this course.
 If you're interested in learning more about Emacs, check out the [Wikipedia Page](https://en.wikipedia.org/wiki/Emacs).

+In this tutorial, we will teach you the basics of the Emacs text editor.

 ## Control and Meta

 Throughout this tutorial we will use `C` to refer to the control key (`CTRL`)